imarpitsingh/RideShare/README.md

 # FinalYearProject
-This is our Final Year Project for B.Tech in CSE.
+This is our Final Year Project.